Red Teaming¶

 - dynamic — an LLM generates attacks; run the categories you pick.

-- static — replays a fixed dataset of known attacks.
+- static — replays a fixed dataset of known attacks instead of generating them.
 Deterministic, cheap, good for CI.
+Runs Orq's public

 Red-team your target¶